VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/PasswordOptionsType.md

 # PasswordOptionsType ==~object~==

-The `PasswordOptionsType` represents the configuration for password requirements in a store.
+This type represents the configuration for password requirements in a store.

 ## Fields